meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

 Although the design of the input and output layers are relatively simple, choosing the arrangement of the intermediate or "hidden" layers, can be much less so.
 In general, this is another instance where a trade-off exists, which is our responsibility to optimize.
 In this case, the trade-off is between the complexity of the network, and the time required to train it.
 Hopefully this idea is already somewhat familiar, though, as it applies to all of the statistical models we've encountered in this course.

-The materials in this course (such as the examples in this notebook) will focus exclusively on *feed-forward* networks.
+The materials in this post will focus exclusively on *feed-forward* networks.
 These are networks in which there are no 'loops' capable of outputting signals in the backwards direction.
-But, now is a good time to introduce you an alternative model that you may like to use in the future.
+But, now is a good time to introduce you to an alternative model that you may like to use in the future.
 These models contain 'feed-back' loops and are referred to as [recurrent neural networks](http://en.wikipedia.org/wiki/Recurrent_neural_network).

 Because neurons in these loops undergo sustained bouts of activity, rather than isolated events, recurrent feed-back can result in cascades of neurons firing, which happens to be much closer to the behavior of actual neurons in your brain.
 Although they can be more difficult to train, they are sometimes capable of solving harder problems than feed-forward networks, particularly those involving NLP.